briandef/bf16/README.md

 This is all done in one easy step with `tee`:

-`<examples/hellworld.bf ./bf16-compiler | tee examples/helloworld.bf16 | tools-make-rom > examples/hellworld.rom`
+`<examples/hellworld.bf ./bf16-compiler | tee examples/helloworld.bf16 | tools/make-rom > examples/hellworld.rom`

 At this point `hellworld.rom` can be loaded in Logisim by right clicking the instructions ROM and choosing 'Load Image'.